chrissy-dev/chrissy.dev/src/_notes/2018-12-24-alternatives-to-unsplash-for-free-stock-photos.md

 > This post has been lifted from my medium article and updated slightly, I have decided to stop posting on Medium.
 Please find a better way to own your content.

-It’s scary to think how much Unsplash and sites like it have influenced the stock photography industry.
+It’s scary how much Unsplash and sites like it have influenced the stock photography industry.
 You don’t have to go far to find an extensive collection of completely free stock photos.

-[Unsplash](http://unsplash.com/scottishstoater) is great and is the go to place for many people but here is a list of other offerings in the once humble free stock photos industry.
+[Unsplash](http://unsplash.com/scottishstoater) is great and is the go-to place for many people but here is a list of other offerings in the once humble free stock photos industry.

 - [bara-art.com/photos](http://bara-art.com/photos/)
 - [barnimages.com](http://barnimages.com/)